-COFM Immunization Policy - 2021
+COFM Immunization and Screening Policy - 2022

 This policy applies to all medical learners (undergraduate medical students and postgraduate residents and fellows) attending an Ontario medical school and performing clinical activities in Ontario.
 Undergraduate medical learners who do not comply with the immunization policy may be excluded from clinical activities.
-Residents who do not comply with the immunization policy may be delayed in starting or continuing training.
+Learners who do not comply with the immunization policy may be delayed in starting or continuing training.
+Learners with a valid medical contraindication to a vaccine product (e.g., actively immunocompromised and live-attenuated vaccines) should contact their UGME/PGME Office for accommodation.
 Ontario medical learners doing international clinical placements will require an additional assessment.
 A travel medicine consultation should take place at least eight weeks before their placement.
 Additional immunizations may be necessary depending on the location of their placement.

 This policy is an evidence-based consensus document developed by an expert working group on behalf of the six Ontario medical schools and faculties.
 The policy closely complies with the current Ontario Hospital Association immunization recommendations; however, immunization requirements of individual hospitals or clinical institutions may vary.
 The policy allows some flexibility to enable health care practitioners to select among certain options according to their professional judgment.
-All Ontario medical schools agree that regardless of option chosen in a particular clinical situation, learners of any Ontario medical school will have their immunization status accepted as long as this policy was followed.
+All Ontario medical schools agree that regardless of the option chosen in a particular clinical situation, learners of any Ontario medical school will have their immunization status accepted as long as this policy was followed.

 The following investigations must be completed before entering a clinical placement.
 In the case of immunizations requiring multiple administrations, the series must be started before the learner enters a clinical placement and completed by the end of the first academic year.
 The medical learner may incur costs associated with some immunizations.
-For resident learners, the costs are subject to the terms of the PARO-CAHO Collective Agreement.
+For resident learners, the costs are subject to the terms of the PARO-OTH Collective Agreement.

-Tuberculosis:
+Tuberculosis (TB) 1:

-- a) Medical learners whose tuberculin skin test (TST) status is unknown or undocumented, and those previously identified as tuberculin negative, require a baseline two-step TST with PPD/5TU, unless they have: - documented results of a prior two-step test, or - documentation of a negative TST within the last 12 months, in which case a singlestep test may be given.
+- a) Medical learners whose tuberculin skin test (TST) status is unknown or undocumented, and those previously identified as tuberculin negative, require a baseline two-step TST with PPD/5TU, unless they have: - documented results of a prior two-step test, or - documentation of a negative TST within the last 12 months, in which case a single-step test may be given.